FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/copy_a_file.md

 ### Copied file transfer details

-When you view the transfer record for a copied file, either in the catalog or in Central Governance{{< TransferCFT/centralgovernancename  >}}, only certain transfer details display.
+When you view the transfer record for a copied file, either in the catalog or in {{< TransferCFT/suitevariablesCentralGovernanceName  >}}, only certain transfer details display.
 For the actual copied file, only the FNAMEs, that is the source filename in the sent transfer and the destination filename on reception, are displayed.
 Other parameters related to the copied file, such as FLRECL, FRECS, FSPACE, and so on, are not available.

 > **Note**
 >